Higher-Order Topological Mott Insulator on the Pyrochlore Lattice: Introduction

+Nontrivial topological properties and many-body effects are the two major subjects in modern condensed matter physics.
+In a system involving these two subjects, obtaining knowledge of a wave function, often required for characterizing topological properties, is difficult and demanding because of the many-body nature.
+In such a situation, the adiabatic-connection approach and the notion of bulk-edge correspondence can still provide smoking-gun evidence for an interacting topological phase.

-\headline{Introduction} The topological Mott insulator (TMI) is a novel state of matter in which nontrivial topological properties and correlation effects, the two major subjects in modern condensed matter physics, coexist~\cite{Hohenadler_review_2013, Rachel_review_2018, note-TMI}.
-Such a state was first proposed by Pesin and Balents as one of possible ground states for Ir-based pyrochlore oxides that possesses gapless surface spin-only excitations~\cite{Pesin_NatPhys2009}.
-This is in sharp contrast to the usual topological insulators having gapless edge excitations in the single-particle spectrum~\cite{Hasan_RMP2010, Moore_Nature2010, Qi_RMP2011}.
+The topological Mott insulator (TMI) is a novel state of matter in which nontrivial topological properties and correlation effects coexist~\cite{Hohenadler_review_2013, Rachel_review_2018, note-TMI}.
+Such a state was first proposed by Pesin and Balents as one of possible ground states for Ir-based pyrochlore oxides~\cite{Pesin_NatPhys2009}.
+Among various interesting issues originated in their proposal, gapless surface spin-only excitations in the TMI are intriguing, since it is in sharp contrast to the case of the usual topological insulators where gapless edge excitations appear in the single-particle spectrum~\cite{Hasan_RMP2010, Moore_Nature2010, Qi_RMP2011}.
 Namely, in the TMI, the bulk-edge (boundary) correspondence~\cite{Hatsugai_PRL1993, Hatsugai_PRB1993}, one of the most distinguished and ubiquitous properties of the topological insulators, is generalized by the correlation effect.
 Soon after the proposal, intensive studies have examined the possibility of TMI in several condensed matter systems~\cite{Yamaji_PRB2011, Hohenadler_PRL2011, Yu_PRL2011, Zheng2011, Yoshida_PRB2012, Tada_PRB2012, Yoshida_PRB2013, Yoshida_PRL2014, Yoshida_PRB2016, Bi_PRL2017, Zhang_PRB2016}, yielding concrete evidences for one~\cite{Yoshida_PRL2014} and two~\cite{Yoshida_PRB2016, Bi_PRL2017, Zhang_PRB2016} dimensional cases.
-However, the TMI in three dimensions (3D) has not yet been fully explored, partly because of lack of reliable methods to study the correlated systems in 3D such as the complicated model considered for the Ir-based oxides~\cite{Pesin_NatPhys2009}.
+However, the TMI in three dimensions (3D) has not yet been fully explored, partly because of lack of reliable methods to study the correlated systems in 3D such as the complicated model considered for the Ir oxides~\cite{Pesin_NatPhys2009}.

 On the one hand, recently, another type of unconventional topological insulators, a higher-order topological insulator (HOTI), has been attracting increasing interest~\cite{Benalcazar_Science2017, Schindler_SciAdv2018}.
 The $n$th-order topological insulator in $d$-dimensions features gapless excitations around its ($d-n$)-dimensional boundaries.
 Thus, also in HOTI, the bulk-edge correspondence is generalized.
 The studies of the HOTI have not always been material-oriented~\cite{Schindler_NatPhys2018, Yue_NatPhys2019, Gray_NanoLett2019, Liu_NanoLett2019, Sheng_PRL2019, Chen_PRL2020}, but also have covered a wide range of models~\cite{Benalcazar_Science2017, Schindler_SciAdv2018, Hashimoto_PRB2017, Benalcazar_PRB2017, Song_PRL2017, Fukui_PRB2018, Ezawa_PRL2018a, Ezawa_PRB2018a, Langbehn_PRL2017, Ezawa_PRL2018b, Ezawa_PRB2018b, Khalaf_PRB2018, Liu_PRL2019, Calugaru2019, Araki_PRB2019, Araki_PRR2020, Mizoguchi_JPSJ2019, You_PRB2018, Kudo_PRL2019, Dubinkin_PRB2019, Bibo_PRB2020, Peng_PRB2019, Guo_arXiv2020} and experimental setups~\cite{Imhof_NatPhys2018, Peterson_Nature2018, Serra-Garcia_Nature2018, Ni_NatMater2019, Xue_NatMater2019, Xue_PRL2019, Kempkes_NatMater2019, Weiner_SciAdv2020}.
 Among them, three of the present authors proposed a tailored model to investigate the correlation effects on the HOTI in $d=2$ and found a correlated topological state dubbed as a higher-order topological Mott insulator (HOTMI), in which gapless corner modes emerge only in spin excitations~\cite{Kudo_PRL2019}.